21 October 2020

 “This study has highlighted unresolved issues in relation to adolescent self-consent for the HPV vaccination and potentially other vaccines and healthcare initiatives for young people.
 These include public and professional perceptions of young people’s rights and abilities to take responsibility for decisions affecting their health.”

-The study was funded by the National Institute for Health Research (NIHR) Research for Patient Benefit Programme.
+The study was funded by the National Institute for Health and Care Research (NIHR) Research for Patient Benefit Programme.